MSQuadribot/ROS2_NvidiaNX_Camera/Readme.md

 streamhost and streamclient are both used to perform video streaming using udp protocol.
 Both programs only use simple python scripts with Gstreamer for now.
-Only works localy. streamhost will send video flux using udp protocol with adress 127.0.0.1.
+Only works localy. streamhost will send video flux using udp protocol with adress of the receiving device.
 Port 5000 is used for camera 0 while port 5001 is used for camera 1. streamclient then connect to both port using udp and displaying video with gstreamer.

+Furthermore, when using a computer to receive the streaming, the user does not need the ROS2 project.
+In fact it is possible to only use gstreamer which is mandatory however, but should already be available on any ubuntu computer.
+It is then required to find computer ip adress, use it inside the python streamhost script.
+Both device must be on same network.
+Then use the following command line on a computer to catch the video streaming:

+$ gst-launch-1.0 udpsrc uri=udp://{host}:{port} port={port} ! application/x-rtp,encoding-name=H264,payload=96 ! rtph264depay ! avdec_h264 ! xvimagesink sync=0

+After a few second, a gstreamer window should open and display the video.
+Note that the quality of the network will have a huge impact on the received stream

-### What are the topics provided by this packages
+## What are the topics provided by this packages

 There is a central topic for this package : camera_data, which is provided by the camera publisher.
 This topic is then subscribed by listener, result and posting.
 It is composed of a bytes array.